Kernel methods for detecting coherent structures in dynamical data: Numerical results

 Due to the centering of the Gram matrices, the eigenvalue $ \lambda = 1 $ vanishes and---depending on the parameter $ \beta $---four eigenvalues close to one remain as illustrated in Figure~\ref{fig:LemonSlice}~(b).
 Figure~\ref{fig:LemonSlice}~(c) shows a clustering of the dominant four eigenfunctions for $ \beta = 3 $ based on PCCA\texttt{+} \cite{Roeblitz2013}, resulting in the expected five coherent sets.
 The clustering at $ t = 10 $ (see Figure~\ref{fig:LemonSlice}~(d)) illustrates that the computed sets indeed remain largely coherent.

-Note that standard methods for the computation of metastable sets such as Ulam's method, EDMD, or their variants are in general not suitable for non-equilibrium dynamics; see also Ref.~\onlinecite{KWNS18:noneq} and Appendix~\ref{app:relationships}.
+Standard methods for the computation of metastable sets such as Ulam's method, EDMD, or their variants are in general not suitable for non-equilibrium dynamics; see also Ref.~\onlinecite{KWNS18:noneq} and Section~\ref{ssec:Relationships}.